valchkou/cassandra-driver-mapping/README.md

 For more info on collections please refer [Datastax Using Collection] (http://www.datastax.com/documentation/cql/3.1/cql/cql_using/use_collections_c.html)

 <a name="collections_opt"/>
 - Optimized operations
-You can work with your collections as you would normally work with entity.
+You can work with your collection properties as you would normally work with other entity properties.
 In addition C* provides optimized operations on collections.
+Those operations do not require to load and save the whole entity.
 Mappind add-on supports most of them.
-You don't have to load entity to perform operation.
-These operations drastically improve performance.

 <a name="collections_list"/>
 - List operations